PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/SupervisedAndUnsupervisedLearningModelEvaluation.md

 sort: 1
 ---

-# Supervised and Unsupervised Learning + Model Evaluation
+# Supervised and Unsupervised Learning

-We start with ...
+We start our dive into machine learning with a general introduction.
+What types of machine learning are there and where can they be applied?
+Then, we continue with a workshop on machine learning from codecademy which will further introduce you to machine learning and highlight the differences between supervised and Unsupervised learning.
+You'll then be introduced to a python package we'll be using for conducting (or running) machine learning analyses this block.

 ## 0) Learning Objectives:
 Text:
 1. Supervised learning
 2. Unsupervised learning
-3. Model Evaluation
+3. Scikit-Learn Cheatsheet
-4. Train-Test Split of dataset
-5. Bias-Variance Trade-off

 Table of contents:
-1. Introduction to machine learning: 0.5 hours
+1. Introduction to machine learning: 1 hour
-2. Workshop on Supervised Vs Unsupervised Learning: 3.5 hours
+2. Workshop on Supervised Vs Unsupervised Learning: 4 hours